“You won’t take this quadruple shot”.

 In fact, part of the appeal is that these alternatives improve your cognition, sleep, and recovery.
 You’ll feel great, and wake up the next day primed to perform your best.
 Your Oura Ring scores will prove it.

-Some of my favorite alcohol alternatives that produce a buzz include:
+Some of my favorite alcohol alternatives that produce a buzz or social energy boost include: